2017 Presenter: Jane Hirshfield

 Best-selling author Marilyn Johnson has a penchant for the unsung people who preserve our cultural memory.
 Her two previous works are This Book is Overdue!, which upended the notion that librarians are obsolete in our digital age, and The Dead Beat, which is about a golden age of obituary writers in a time when newspapers are dying.
 In her latest release, Lives in Ruins (Harper; Nov.
 11), Johnson turns her trademark narrative perception and wit to the unglamorous, workaday archeologists who sift through the detritus of the past to explore our own connections with those who came before us—working not only in romantic landscapes like Greece or Machu Picchu, but more often in urban construction sites, forgotten graveyards, and even underwater.

 2013 Presenter: John Searles

-John Searles is the best-selling author of the newly released Help for the Haunted, Boy Still Missing and Strange but True.
+John Searles is the best-selling author of Help for the Haunted, Boy Still Missing and Strange but True.
 Born and raised in New England, the son of a truck-driver father and stay-at-home mom, John’s parents used their connections after his high schoolgraduation to get him a job at the nearby Dupont factory, where he gathered parts for various job orders.
 It didn’t take him long to realize the place wasn’t for him.
 John set his sights on becoming the first person in his family to attend college.
 His personal story of becoming a best-selling author makes one truly believe that anything is possible if you put your mind to it — and work very, very hard.
 Today, John frequently appears as a book critic on NBC’s Today show and CBS’s The Early Show.
 He is the Editor-at-Large of Cosmopolitan.
 His essays appear in national publications including The New York Times.
 John lives in New York City.
 Photo by Thomas Caruso

 2012 Presenter: Louise Erdrich